Trusted WordPress tutorials, when you need them most.

 Displaying Random Registered Users in a WordPress Template

-The second method is to add a template tag to your theme’s template files, such as sidebar.php or footer.php.
+The third method is to add a template tag to your theme’s template files, such as sidebar.php or footer.php.

-To learn more, see our WordPress template hierarchy cheat sheet to help you find the right theme template file.
+To learn more, you can see our WordPress template hierarchy cheat sheet, which will help you find the right theme template file.

 <?php wpb_random_users(); ?>

 We hope this tutorial helped you learn how to randomly display registered users in WordPress.
-You may also want to see our guide on how to get a free SSL certificate, and our expert picks of the best business phone services for small businesses.
+Next up, you may want to read our guides on how to moderate new user registrations and how to allow users to invite their friends to register in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.